Mathics3/mathics-django/README.rst

 Environment Variables
 +++++++++++++++++++++

-There are two special environment variables of note that control where the Mathics database is located.
+There are two special environment variables of note that control where the Mathics3 database is located.
 This database saves authentication and worksheet information.

 By default, the database used is ``DATADIR + mathics.sqlite`` where ``DATADIR`` is under ``AppData/Python/Mathics3/`` for MS-Windows and ``~/.local/var/Mathics3/`` for all others.
 If you want to specify your own database file, set the environment variable ``MATHICS3_DJANGO_DB_PATH``.

 If you just want to set the ``mathics3.sqlite`` portion, you can use the environment variable ``MATHICS3_DJANGO_DB``.

 Information for the online documentation comes from one of two places, ``DOC_USER_HTML_DATA_PATH`` if that exists and ``DOC_SYSTEM_HTML_DATA_PATH`` as a fallback if that doesn't exist.
 The latter is created when the package is built.
 The former allows the user or developer to update this information.
 In the future, it will take into account plugins that have been added.

 Contributing
 ------------

-Please feel encouraged to contribute to Mathics3!
+We encourage you to contribute to Mathics3!
 Create your own fork, make the desired changes, commit, and make a pull request.

 License